Jbleezy/BO1-Reimagined/README.md

 * Grenades thrown back by monkeys will no longer damage the player that threw the grenade if they have PHD Flopper

 ### Director
-* Always drops Wunderwaffe regardless of whether or not you have completed the sidequest
+* No longer gains additional health for each additional player
 * Upgraded assault rifles no longer deal extra damage to the Director
-* No longer gains additional health for each additional player
 * No longer affected by explosive damage scaling
+* Increased damage from 60 to 80
+* Always drops Wunderwaffe regardless of whether or not you have completed the sidequest
 * Only slows down players close to him when shot at while calm
 * Fixed a bug that caused shotgun damage on the Director to only count one pellet of damage per shot
 * Fixed a bug that caused the Director to not be able to electrify a player anymore after the player knifed an electrified zombie during an insta kill